2014 Graduate Conference

 Our keynote speakers are Dr. Federica Mazzara (University College of London) and Professor Julio Monterio Martins (University of Pisa).

-Fields of Interest: Migration and Media, Migration and Urban Space, Italian Culture Abroad, Italian-American Literature, Migration and Music, Linguistic Dis-Locations and/or Translations, Migration and Cinema, Woman Migrant Writers, Migration and Trama.
+Fields of Interest: Migration and Media, Migration and Urban Space, Italian Culture Abroad, Italian-American Literature, Migration and Music, Linguistic Dis-Locations and/or Translations, Migration and Cinema, Woman Migrant Writers, Migration and Trauma.

-Our conference's keynote speaker will be Dale Kent, Professor of History, University of California-Riverside.
+Keynote Speaker: Dale Kent, Professor of History, University of California-Riverside

 PROGRAM OF EVENTS